airton/manage-user-roles/readme.txt

 === Manage User Roles ===
 Contributors: airtonvancin
 Donate link: https://www.mercadopago.com.br/checkout/v1/redirect?pref_id=93975544-d3277b00-b729-47a7-bfa0-9a19d4e5afec
-Tags: user, roles, administration, adm
-Requires at least: 3.0
+Tags: user, roles, administration, adm, internationalization, i18n, translation, portuguese, spanish Requires at least: 3.0
-Tested up to: 6.9
+Tested up to: 6.0
 Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Show only your posts publications
+Restricts users to only see their own posts in the WordPress admin.

+== Description ==

 Restricts users to only see their own posts in the WordPress admin.